nogibjj/Nzarama_Kouadio_DE_Mini_Project9/README.md

 **Key Findings**:

-- Average Income Disparities: Significant income disparities were observed between racial groups, with White non-Hispanic individuals generally earning higher average incomes than Black individuals.
+- **Average Income Disparities**: Significant income disparities were observed between racial groups, with White non-Hispanic individuals generally earning higher average incomes than Black individuals.

-- Income Distribution Analysis: The dataset revealed a skewed income distribution, with a small portion of the population earning extremely high incomes.
+- **Income Distribution Analysis**: The dataset revealed a skewed income distribution, with a small portion of the population earning extremely high incomes.
 By replacing placeholders with NaN, we ensured more accurate mean calculations, excluding unrealistic values.

-- Weighted Income Averages: Using survey weights provided a more representative income estimate, accounting for sampling differences.
+- **Weighted Income Averages**: Using survey weights provided a more representative income estimate, accounting for sampling differences.
 This approach highlighted the importance of weighting in understanding true population characteristics.

-- Wage Gap Analysis: The wage gap calculation showed that White non-Hispanic Americans earned approximately 52.5% more on average than Black Americans.
+- **Wage Gap Analysis**: The wage gap calculation showed that White non-Hispanic Americans earned approximately 52.5% more on average than Black Americans.
 This quantifies the income inequality within the dataset and provides a measurable view of demographic income disparities.

 ### Project Structure
 ```